 The results of preclinical studies may not be predictive of the results of clinical trials and the results of early-stage clinical trials may not be predictive of the results of later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when those trials are completed or in later stage clinical trials.
 In particular, the small number of patients in our planned early clinical trials or the designs of these trials may make the results of these trials less predictive of the outcome of later clinical trials.
 For example, we commenced Cohort A of the ongoing Phase 1/2 clinical trial of CFT7455 with a starting dose that was based on the results of our preclinical studies; however, we have modified dosage for Cohorts B1 and C based on the results from Cohort A. Moreover, even if successful, the results of the dose escalation portion of our ongoing and planned first-in-human Phase 1/2 clinical trials of our product candidates may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 Our clinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
-Any setbacks of this nature in our clinical development could materially harm our business, financial condition, results of operations and prospects.
-In addition, we may conduct some of our clinical trials in a combination Phase 1/2 design and, if the Phase 1 portion of the trial is not successful, we will not be allowed to proceed into the Phase 2 portion of the trial.
+Any setbacks of this nature in our clinical trials in a combination Phase 1/2 design and, if the Phase 1 portion of the trial is not successful, we will not be allowed to proceed into the Phase 2 portion of the trial